xicato/xig-documentation/api_doc.md

     OR

   * **Code:** 500 Internal Server Error<br />
   **Meaning:** The server had an error.
-Gather the logs and send them over for someone to examine.
+If the error is persistent, get the log files from the server using the XIG Admin Panel and send along with details of the issue being seen to support@xicato.com.

 * **Example Call**